pw598/pw598.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 categories: TopicModeling LDA
 ---

 Latent Dirichlet Allocation (LDA) is an unsupervised clustering method, largely used for the topic-modeling of text documents.
 While it produces a very rich interpretation, this comes with some complexity.
-The aim of this article is to provide visual and intuitive understanding, setting the stage for some real-word application in the next article.
+The aim of this article is to provide visual and intuitive understanding, setting the stage for some real-word application.

 <img src="https://raw.githubusercontent.com/pw598/pw598.github.io/main/_posts/images/library.jpg" style="height: 600px; width:auto;">